lightpoichich/baserow/docs/plugins/boilerplate.md

 cookiecutter input prompts.

 > The python module depends on the given project name.
 If we for example go with
-> "My Baserow Plugin" the module name will be my_baserow_plugin.
+> "My Baserow Plugin" the Django app name will be my_baserow_plugin and the Nuxt module
+> name will be my-baserow-plugin.

 ```
 $ cookiecutter baserow/plugin-boilerplate